freenas/freenas-docs/userguide/system.rst

 restarting the system guarantees that the setting values correspond with what is being used by the running system.

-The |web-ui| does not display the sysctls that are pre-set when
-%brand% is installed. %brand% |release| ships with these sysctls set:
+The |web-ui| does not display the sysctls that are pre-set when %brand% is installed. %brand% |release| ships with the sysctls set:

 #ifdef freenas
 .. code-block:: none

+   kern.corefile=/var/tmp/%N.core
    kern.metadelay=3
    kern.dirdelay=4
    kern.filedelay=5